What is it about Abstract Words & Symbols That Interrupts Reading Comprehension?

 Confusion begins when learning to read and write with tools that are a specific set of abstract symbols - alphabet letters, numbers, words, and punctuation marks!

-When a child reads out loud and stumbles over a word, reads it incorrectly, hesitates, or skips a word or lines, the culprit is usually an abstract word or symbol.
+When a child reads out loud, hesitates, stumbles over a word, misreads a word, inserts a word, omits a word, or skips a word or lines, misses a punctuation stop, or goes blank, the culprit is usually an abstract word or symbol.
 To learn to recognize and comprehend a word, the young reader needs to “experience” all 3 parts of the word: